 This place truly is my “Cheers”; everyone here does know my name.

 The Powerhouse Bar is unquestionably the biggest and most popular South of Market bar, having set the style of no attitude, dirty community fun.
 They have been the anchor of the leather bar scene on Folsom Street for over two decades.
 Weekly, the bar promoters continue to support some of the community’s most impactful organizations by donating a portion of the door profits.
 For example, the monthly party BEATPIG that I host with Walter Gómez, Jr has helped raise $20,000 for local charities over the past 11 years.

 Powerhouse is the bar that I spend most of my time in these days.
-It’s one of the most diverse bars when it comes to age in our community.
-A gentleman, decked out in leather from head-to-toe, started a conversation with me by revealing his age: 85!
-He went on to thank me for creating a party where he feels comfortable attending at his age.
+It’s one of the most diverse bars regarding age in our community.
+A gentleman, decked out in leather from head to toe, started a conversation with me by revealing his age: 85!
+He thanked me for creating a party that he feels comfortable attending at his age.
 If I do nothing else in my life, I’m proud of that.